 Here you can see people’s purchase intent from this example survey to UK consumers about plant-based milk brands.

 If you’re looking to get started quickly, we’ve created abrand perception survey template, pre-populated with the key questions to uncover what people think about your brand.
 The template can be easily edited so you can adapt it to your needs.

 Ready to get started with your brand perception survey?

-We’re already working with companies like Gymshark, Little Moons, Deliveroo and Wise helping them manage their brands more effectively.
+We’re already working with companies like Unilever, Ocado and Wise, helping them manage their brands more effectively.
 Start taking control of your brand by launching a brand perception survey today.